 And then I started learning how to feed myself and my family if worst came to worst.

 is fundamental to any survival plan.
-Ensuring you can secure enough calories
+I'm sure we agree on that.

 But is a survival garden necessary?
 Can't we just store up food to get through a crisis?

 Storing food is an excellent idea, New Terra Farm has cold storage for onions, potatoes, carrots, beets and garlic, warmer storage areas for sweet potatoes and winter squash, and about 200 jars of preserves in our pantry, plus 4 freezers full of beef, chicken, turkey and pork.